kobucom/author/README-rep.md

 # Passage Selector in Perl

 2020-apr-8 first edition
 2020-apr-20 second edition
+2020-aug-31 changes in marker placement rules

 This program is formerly called 'Replacer' so the text below contains this name.

 This document has two parts: a guide to get familiar with passage marking and a reference describing acceptable source syntax.

 The last section of the guide describes configurations where Replacer can be used.
-The section also describes one such configuration where you keep files and generate final outputs all in your local PC.
+The section also describes one such configuration where you keep files locally and generate final outputs in your PC.

 A separate document, [README-onweb](README-onweb.md), describes another configuration where you keep source files on a web server and conversion is automatically done on the web server when a file is requested.

-# Part One: Guide

 ## Changes

-Design changes in the second edition are follows:
+Changes in Marker Placement Rules (2020-aug-31)

+- A marker can be placed at the beginning of a line.
+- A new `/any/` can be used as a synonym of '/end'/.

+Changes in Second Edition (2020-apr-20)

 - Multiple target selectors can be specified (-s option changed)
 - Available languages can be specified (-l option added)